QuentinRa/blog.quentinra.dev/info/js/syntax/classes.md

 [Go back](../index.md#basic-syntax)

 In JavaScript, classes are defining the default properties of an object, but you can dynamically add properties (either for one object, or every object of the class).
-This can make debugging complex, so be careful (ex: use inheritance instead of dynamic properties 😉).
+This can make debugging complex, so be careful (e.g.: use inheritance instead of dynamic properties 😉).

 Let's say you got an instance (=object of a class) of a HTMLImageElement (`<img src="a_source">`) in the variable `img`, you can

-* set/get the properties like "alt, src, ..." with `img.alt`
+* set/get the properties like "alt, src, ..." with `img.src`
 * use methods (like `img.getAttribute('src')` that is the same as `img.src`)

-You can get the variable class and prototype with ``variable.__proto__`` (class, attributes, methods).
+You can get the variable class and prototype with `variable.__proto__` (class, attributes, methods).

 > **Note**: Just in case if you didn't know, but a class is something defining properties (ex: name, age, etc.) and methods (functions, such as getAge or isMarried) for a Person.
 You are creating an object/instance, when you are giving values to the attributes (such as name=John Doe etc.).